CurtisNewbie/mini-fstore/README.md

 curl -X POST http://localhost:8084/maintenance/remove-deleted
 ```

 mini-fstore also provides maintenance endpoint that sanitize storage directory.
-Sometimes files are uploaded to storagte directory, but are somehow not saved in database.
+Sometimes files are uploaded to storage directory, but are somehow not saved in database.
 These <i>dangling</i> files are handled by this endpoint.

 ```sh
 curl -X POST http://localhost:8084/maintenance/sanitize-storage